bobbyngo/Elevator-Control-System-And-Simulator/README.md

 No other external dependencies required.

 ## Compiling & Running the Application
-For GUI:
+For shortcut and GUI:
 </br>
 Navigate to Main.java -> Run the main method
 </br>
-For console in eclipse:
+For multiple processes:
 </br>
 Navigate to SchedulerSubsystem.java -> Run the main method
 </br>